 Translated from the German by Jamie Bulloch

-The world as seen by Schimmelpfennig is uncomfortable and cold, but in the hearts of his protagonists glimmer the flames of longing, passion and solidarity - Berliner Zeitung
+Schimmelpfennig's world is uncomfortable and cold; but in the hearts of his characters glow the flames of longing, passion and solidarity - Berliner Zeitung

 A powerful novel of extraordinary momentum and contemporaneity - its looping narrative is both gripping and unsettling - Spiegel